• troll •

 Fa la la la la la la la la."

-Otherwise, you will hear it used in its second meaning: "Hackers troll the Internet looking for computers they can crack into."
+Otherwise, you will hear it used in its second meaning: "Hackers troll the Internet looking for computers they can crack."

 Word History: Today's Good Word's origin is as mysterious as the disparity of its meanings.
 It can be traced back only as far as two Old French words, troller "to go hunting" and trôler "to meander, wander about".
-The latter may have originated in Germanic trollen "to roll", but the two later merged and finally disappeared from most dialects.
+The latter sense may have been borrowed from Germanic trollen "to roll", but then disappeared from most dialects.
+The French troller today was borrowed back from English and means "to spam".
 You can see how the senses of the French words might be related to the first two meanings of today's word, but where the third meaning came from is anybody's guess.
 The verb has no relation to the noun troll, which was borrowed from Norwegian.
 (Let us all troll a melody of Yuletide thanksgiving to Peggy Nielsen for suggesting this elderly member of the English vocabulary for today's Good Word.)